Network of Educational Television

-The Network of Educational Television (NETV) (教育電視廣播電台) was the first television station in Taiwan under the National Education Archives of the Ministry of Education of the Republic of China.
-It was also a member of the Taiwan Public Radio and Television Group and the predecessor of China Television Corporation (CTV).
+Network of Educational Television (NETV) (教育電視廣播電台) was the first television station in Taiwan, operating under the National Education Archives of the Ministry of Education of the Republic of China.
+It was also a member of the Taiwan Public Radio and Television Group and is described as a predecessor of the China Television Corporation (CTV).

-Educational Television was an experimental station with a limited viewing area, so it is not considered Taiwan's first television station by most histories of Taiwanese television.
-Strictly speaking, NETV was Taiwan's first non-commercial, purely educational experimental television station.
-It was later succeeded by the current CTS Main Channel.
+Due to its experimental nature and limited broadcast range, NETV is not typically cited as Taiwan's first television station.
+However, it is regarded as the island's first non-commercial educational broadcaster.
+NETV was later succeeded by the CTS Main Channel.

 History

-Build-up
+Construction and early years

-In 1956, during his tenure as Minister of Education, Zhang Qiyun initiated the establishment of an educational television station.

-In 1958, Liu Xianyun, Director of the National Educational Archives, proposed using the seventh and eighth floors of a building in Taipei City to house the television station.
+In 1956, during his tenure as Minister of Education, Zhang Qiyun recommended the establishment of an educational television station.
+Two years later, in 1958, Liu Xianyun the Director of the National Educational Archives, made a proposal to use the seventh and eighth floors of a building in Taipei City to house the television station.

 In August 1961, Minister of Education Huang Jilu proposed the establishment of an educational television station at the Yangmingshan Education Conference.
 The conference recommended that the station be established as soon as possible and requested the Executive Yuan to approve the plan for its construction.

-November 1961 marked a crucial turning point when the Ministry of Education partnered with the Institute of Electronic Engineering at National Chiao Tung University to establish the television station.
-In the same month, as part of the celebrations for the 50th anniversary of the founding of the Chinese Society of Engineers, Taiwan's first experimental TV station was completed.
-However, the installation process faced some challenges, including an incident in Hsinchu that caused a delay.
-Despite this, by 6 November 1961, preparations for installation and trial broadcasts were successfully completed.
+The Ministry of Education partnered with the Institute of Electronic Engineering at National Chiao Tung University to quickly establish the new television station, and by November of the same year, the TV station was launched as part of the 50th anniversary celebration of the Chinese Society of Engineers.

 In December 1961, the Ministry of Education outlined a detailed phased development plan for the educational television station.
 Once approved by the Executive Yuan, the National Education Archives began preparations for its establishment.